mmswflow-upb/sdt-proj/README.md

 The services talk to each other in a few key scenarios:

-- **Reservation → Scheduling**: When creating a reservation, checks room availability
+- **Reservation -> Scheduling**: When creating a reservation, checks room availability
-- **Faculty → Scheduling**: When deleting/locking a room, removes associated schedules
+- **Faculty -> Scheduling**: When deleting a room, removes associated schedules
-- **Faculty → Reservation**: When deleting/locking a room, revokes associated reservations
+- **Faculty -> Reservation**: When deleting a room, revokes associated reservations

 All communication happens via HTTP REST calls, and each service validates JWT tokens independently for security.